About Melbourne Writers’ Theatre

 Nicole Wong is a Chartered Accountant with more than 5 years of professional experience in the finance industry.
 Arriving in Melbourne in 2015 with just a suitcase, Nicole’s initial vision was to gain exposure to the Australian culture and to graduate from Monash University with a Bachelor of Business.
 7 years flew by and she has now worked with professionals across different industries including retail, tax and IT, and is loving the life down under!

-Having started learning to play the piano from a young age, Nicole holds her Grade 8 Piano certificate with the Associated Board of the Royal Schools of Music (ABRSM) along with teaching experience back in her home country, Malaysia.
-She is excited to embark on this journey as the Treasurer of Melbourne Writers’ Theatre!
-Nicole will serve on the Finance Sub-Committee.
+Having learnt to play the piano at a young age, Nicole holds her Grade 8 Piano certificate with the Associated Board of the Royal Schools of Music (ABRSM) along with teaching experience back in her home country, Malaysia.

 Bruce Shearer